Building Normalizing Flows with Stochastic Interpolants: Practical Implementation and Numerical Experiments

 \subsection{2D density estimation}

 An intuitive first test to benchmark the validity of the method is sampling a target density whose analytic form is known or whose density can be visualized for comparison.
 To this end, we follow the practice of choosing a few complicated 2-dimensional toy datasets, namely those from \citep{grathwohl2018scalable}, which were selected to differentiate the flexibility of continuous flows from discrete time flows, which cannot fully separate the modes.
 We consider anisotropic curved densities, a mixture of 8 separated Gaussians, and a checkerboard density.
 The velocity field of the interpolant flow is parameterized by a simple feed forward neural network with ReLU \cite{vinod2010} activation functions.
 The network for each model has 3 layers, each of width equal to 256 hidden units.
-Adam optimizer is performed on $G(\hat v)$ for 10k epochs.
-The results are presented in Figure \ref{fig:2d-density}.
-We plot a kernel density estimate over 80k samples from the flow as well as from the true distribution for comparison.
-The bounds from \eqref{eq:minvalue:G:2} are saturated up to noise from estimation of the expectation.
+Optimizer is performed on $G(\hat v)$ for 10k epochs.
+We plot a kernel density estimate over 80k samples from both the flow and true distribution in Figure \ref{fig:2d-density}.
 The interpolant flow captures all the modes of the target density without artificial stretching or smearing, evincing a smooth map.